Symptoms of Periodontal Disease

 What Causes Gum Disease (Periodontitis)?

 Gum disease is caused by bacteria in the soft tissues around our teeth.
 When we brush our teeth, we clean away harmful bacteria before it has a chance to adhere to our teeth and harden into tartar.
 Once tartar forms, a toothbrush is not enough to get rid of it.
 It can only be removed with special dental tools.
 This is important because more harmful bacteria can hide behind the tartar, embed itself in our gums and soft tissues, and breed.
-The resulting infection causes the gums to swell and become irritated.
-The body’s response is to destroy the infected tissue, causing gums to recede.
-It can also deteriorate the bone around our teeth, which can lead to tooth loss.
-As the infection spreads, it can also threaten our overall health.

 We know that bacteria is the cause of periodontal disease: Bacteria.
 But there are also some factors that make it easier for bacteria to form in hidden places, thereby increasing the risk of developing gum disease.
 These factors include: